 As soon as organizations stop acknowledging the feedback employees share, it’s a sure fire way to get employees to stop giving you feedback in the future.
 Failure to acknowledge feedback can lead to disengagement and a loss of trust.
 All too often I hear HR pros and business leaders say they were so overwhelmed by the volume of reports they got back from employee engagement survey data, that they simply didn’t acknowledge they had the information, and did not not act upon what they heard.

 Acknowledging the ideas and recommendations of your employees who provide feedback shows that their voices are heard and respected.
+Also, knowing the actions to take after reporting to human resources a hostile work environment ensures that concerns are addressed promptly and effectively, promoting a healthier workplace for everyone.
 Through this, organizations cultivate a culture of openness and transparency, fostering trust and engagement among employees.

 2. Express Gratitude for Ideas Shared